-In June Ellen Page (Vanya) posted a series on Instagram photos of herself, Sheehan, Hopper and Rover-Lampman alongside the caption “We’re back” and an umbrella emoji — suggesting the gifted siblings will definitely be returning to their adults forms at some point along the line.
+In June, Ellen Page (Vanya) posted a series on Instagram photos of herself, Sheehan, Hopper and Rover-Lampman alongside the caption “We’re back” and an umbrella emoji — suggesting the gifted siblings will definitely be returning to their adult forms at some point along the line.

 Fan favourite Aidan Gallagher will be back to play Number Five, a man in his 50s inside a child’s body.
 On what it was like to film his scenes with his “love interest” shop mannequin Dolores, he told RadioTimes.com: “I started off by creating my own dialogue with Dolores in my head.
 That way, when I was reacting to her I was really playing both parts.

 “You have to go to a place of a man trapped alone in a world with a mannequin and no one else for 45 years.
 The mannequin they got is very lifelike and it seems like she is looking right at you.
 People have really taken to Dolores.”